-For some programs there are not deadlines since they are open-entry/open-exit.
-However, if your program has specific start and end dates, you will need to check with the Student Success Center for specific assessment deadlines.
+For some programs, there are no deadlines since they are open-entry/open-exit.
+However, if your program has a specific start and end dates, you will need to check with the Student Success Center for specific assessment deadlines.

 Typically, you should begin the assessment at least one month prior to the application deadline.

 - Valid photo ID is required for all exams.

 - Children are not permitted in the assessment area.

 - Cell phones and electronic devices are not permitted in the assessment area.

 - All personal items or belongings will be stored in a locker.
 Lockers will be provided.

 1. Uintah Basin Technical College (UBTech) offers Career and Technical Education (CTE) programs in our catalog and student handbook.

 2. Admission to these programs is based on the standards listed in our catalog and student handbook.

 3. It is the policy of Uintah Basin Technical College (UBTech) not to discriminate based on race, color, national origin, sex or disabilities in its CTE programs, services or activities as required by Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Education Amendments of 1972 ; and Section of 504 of the Rehabilitation Act of 1973, as amended.